 For the policyholder's convenience, the Strengthen Your Roof Grant Program provides a list of Participating Contractors who are experienced and knowledgeable about IBHS and the IBHS FORTIFIED Roof™ program.
 The list of Participating Contractors, along with counties they serve, can be found on the StrengthenYourRoof.com website.
 Policyholders may select a contractor from this listing or a contractor of their choice to work directly with the assigned FORTIFIED Evaluator.

 The policyholder may solicit bids from multiple contractors.
-The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standard.
+The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standards.
 When the roof is complete, the FORTIFIED Evaluator will send documentation to IBHS for review.
-If the FORTIFIED standards have been met IBHS will issue an official five-year designation certificate, which may be renewed.
+If the FORTIFIED standards have been met, IBHS will issue an official five-year designation certificate, which may be renewed.

 If a contractor wants to participate in the Strengthen Your Roof Pilot Grant Program, the contractor can send an email to NCROOFS@ncjua.com or call 1-844-NCROOFS (844-627-6637).

-When policyholders are ready to finalize the contractor decision, they can log into the StrengthenYourRoof.com website to make the selection.
+When policyholders are ready to finalize the contractor decision, they can log on to the StrengthenYourRoof.com website to make the selection.

 Work may begin when the FORTIFIED Evaluator is assigned and has coordinated the installation process with the selected contractor.
 It is critical to have the Evaluator be part of the process from the beginning to help ensure all elements required to obtain the IBHS FORTIFIED Roof™ designation have been reviewed.

-FORTIFIED Evaluators are third-party contractors who have been trained to verify and document the construction process to ensure key elements of the FORTIFIED standard have been met.
-The evaluator will be onsite a limited amount of time and will rely on the homeowner and the contractor to provide some of the documentation required to apply for the FORTIFIED Roof™ designation from IBHS.
-If IBHS awards the FORTIFIED Roof™ designation, NCIUA will then finalize the grant.
+FORTIFIED Evaluators are third-party contractors who document the construction process to provide information to IBHS for verification that the FORTIFIED standards have been met.
+The evaluator will be onsite a limited amount of time and will rely on the homeowner and the contractor to provide some of the documentation required to apply for the IBHS FORTIFIED Roof™ designation from IBHS.

 A bid is not required before or during the application process.
 The policyholder only needs to complete the application, confirm the policy number, and submit at least 4 photos of the property.